Did you know that every 40 seconds someone in the world dies by suicide?

 Fact: These are the most horrible statements.
 Do not make ANY assumptions.
 People who have suicidal ideations or intentions might feel unbearable despair, they might be looking for relief desperately.
 It’s surely not easy for them.
 It is profoundly hard and painful to be in that situation.

-Myth: people who have had suicide intentions of who have died by suicide surely regret it.
+Myth: People who have had suicide intentions or who have died by suicide surely regret it.

 Fact: Again, do not make any assumptions.
 Do not romanticize this complex situation.
 Let’s don’t speak of behalf of people who have been in this circumstance.

 Understandably, suicide is a deeply sensitive topic for those who have been affected by it either by having ideations, intentions or by having lost a loved one.

 Besides that, it is fundamental for all of us to talk appropriately which helps remove stigma and spread accurate information.
 Here is some terminology to keep in mind:

 Suicide ideation refers to thoughts about engaging in suicide-related behavior.